homebysix/recipe-robot/README.md

 ## Tips

-__A note about compatibility__
+### Compatibility

 My goal is _not_ to make Recipe Robot generate perfect recipes 100% of the time.
 There will certainly be apps that Recipe Robot chokes on, and some recipe types are more complex to build than others.
 I hope Recipe Robot will make the process of writing _standard_ recipes for _simple_ apps much faster and more consistent.
 The recipes created by Recipe Robot should serve as a platform that you can customize before using and sharing.

 You may still need to make a recipe the old fashioned way, if the Robot comes up empty.

-__App Store Apps__
+### Apps with existing AutoPkg recipes

-If you provide Recipe Robot with the path to an app that came from the Mac App Store, it will create an override for use with Nick McSpadden's [AppStoreApp recipes](https://github.com/autopkg/nmcspadden-recipes#appstoreapp-recipe).
-Please see the details in his README for requirements necessary to use these overrides.
+By default, Recipe Robot does not generate recipes for an app if any AutoPkg recipes already exist for that app.
+This is a design choice we made after careful consideration, for two reasons:

-__A note about existing recipes__
+1. It's difficult to parse a ParentRecipe and determine exactly which processors will be needed and which file paths we can rely on.
+Your brain is still the best tool for that, for now.

-AutoPkg recipe authors put a lot of work into the recipes they write, and it's important that we respect that by refraining from uploading duplicate recipes to GitHub.
+2. Many AutoPkg recipe authors put a lot of work into the recipes they write, and it's important that we respect that by refraining from uploading duplicate recipes to GitHub.

-To that end, Recipe Robot will not create recipes that already exist in the wild.
-You can override this etiquette, but please only post a duplicate recipe to GitHub if it meets these guidelines:
+You can override this etiquette, but please only post a duplicate set of recipes to GitHub if they meet these guidelines:

-- It's applicable to a wide audience
+- applicable to a wide audience
-- It's better than the original in at least one significant way
+- better than the original in at least one significant way
-- You add notes to the description clarifying how your recipe differs from the existing recipe.
+- a note in the description clarifies how your recipe differs from the existing recipe (see [this example](https://github.com/autopkg/homebysix-recipes/blob/b3e30cf859e983ff1cf6ad6a053917d17434567f/ObjectiveDevelopment/LaunchBar.download.recipe#L10-L13))

 Thank you!